olumpeter/web-projects/72-css-layout/i-positioning/3-relative-positioning/README.md

-# CSS layout - Positioning
+# CSS layout - Positioning: Relative positioning

-## Relative positioning

 Relative positioning is the first position type we'll take a look at.
 This is very similar to static positioning, except that once the positioned element